-New Orleans (CNN) — As New Orleans steadies itself for Carnival season's final bacchanal, Fat Tuesday on February 28, an estimated 1 million visitors will fall upon the city, nearly tripling its actual populace.
+New Orleans (CNN) — As New Orleans steadies itself for Carnival season's final bacchanal, Fat Tuesday, an estimated 1 million visitors will fall upon the city, nearly tripling its actual populace.
 Fun?
 No doubt.
 Debauched?
 You got 'dat right.

 Claustrophobic?
 Jarring?
 Maddening?
 For many, the experience down on the ground in the boozy thick of it -- particularly the French Quarter and its infamous Bourbon Street -- can prove daunting.
 A retreat for a breather is needed.